Boundary fluctuation dynamics of a phase-separated domain in planar geometry: Stripe geometry, square and triangular lattices

 We neglect the thermal noise in the interface dynamics, so that it will spontaneously return to its equilibrium position $h=0$, driven by the line tension $\lambda$: $h(x,t)$ is expected to be of the form $h(x,t) = \alpha_0 \cos (qx) e^{-t/\tau_q}$ for $t>0$~\footnote{Anticipating the exponential time dependence of $h(x,t)$ is not a prerequisite.
 Alternatively, one can just anticipate any factor $\ell(t)$ that would satisfy a first-order ODE at the end of the calculation.}.
 Langevin theory asserts that the relaxation time $\tau_q$ that we will determine below is equal to the decay time of the temporal correlation function of the Fourier coefficient that we shall measure in presence of thermal fluctuations and thus in numerical simulations.

 Following Bray~\cite{Bray94}, section 2.4, one writes the evolution equation of $h(x,t) $ by calculating the interface velocity $v$ in the $y$ direction.
 We first need to compute the chemical potential $\mu(x,y,t)$.
-It satisfies Laplace's equation $\nabla^2 \mu$ far from the interface, i.e. in the bulk, and it is subject to the Gibbs-Thomson boundary condition at the interface (Eq.
+It satisfies Laplace's equation $\nabla^2 \mu=0$ far from the interface (see above), and it is subject to the Gibbs-Thomson-like boundary condition at the 1-dimensional interface (see Eq.
 (28) of Ref.~\cite{Bray94})]: